rodolfo-mora/huginn/README-monitoring.md

 ## Troubleshooting

 ### Prometheus can't scrape metrics
-1. Ensure your Valkyrie application is running on localhost:8080
+1. Ensure your Huginn application is running on localhost:8080
 2. Check that the metrics server is started: `agent.StartMetricsServer()`
 3. Verify the `/metrics` endpoint is accessible: `curl http://localhost:8080/metrics`